WindJammer6/24.-SQL-learning-with-MySQL-SQL-implementation-/README.md

 I had a few school projects that required me to deal with databases, including an FAQ forum and a Telegram Chatbot to assist professors in teaching novice programmers.

-I also have been wanting to learn SQL (or any of its implementations) for a while for the database aspect in Full-stack website developments.
+I also have been wanting to learn SQL (or any of its implementations) for a while as the database aspect in Full-stack website developments.

 Initially, I wanted to learn SQLite as the SQL implementation, but I quickly learnt that it is serverless-based, which is not a typical SQL implementation, so instead I decided to learn MySQL as the SQL implementation.